Giorgos Karagounis: Early life

+He started playing football in Ampelonas FC and then to Paniliakos F.C.
+He was discovered by Juan Ramón Rocha in 1990 and encouraged his family to send him to the Panathinaikos academy.

 Club career

 Panathinaikos and loan to Apollon Smyrnis

 Karagounis began his professional career in 1996 when he signed on loan for Apollon Smyrnis from Panathinaikos.
 In his first couple of years with the Athens-based club, he already showed signs of his talent as a very energetic player in the centre of midfield who could also score goals.
 After two seasons with Apollon, he returned to his parent club Panathinaikos in 1998, the club where he learned his trade.

 At Panathinaikos he became a fixture in the first team for the next five years.
 Although Panathinaikos did not win the Alpha Ethniki title during his spell due to several controversial reasons, including a ball-fixing scandal, the team was always a title contender, and had good runs in both the UEFA Champions League and the UEFA Cup, with Karagounis scoring important goals for the team.
-He scored 6 times in 24 league matches during his first season with the Greens, and in the 2000–01.
-In the UEFA Champions League, he appeared in all 12 of Panathanaikos' games, scoring a memorable goal from a free kick against Manchester United at Old Trafford.
+He scored 6 times in 24 league matches during his first season with the Greens, and in the 2000–01 UEFA Champions League, he appeared in all 12 of Panathanaikos' games, scoring a memorable goal from a free kick against Manchester United at Old Trafford.

 The following season, at the Leoforos Alexandras Stadium, Karagounis scored a wonderful goal against Arsenal, beating David Seaman with a header to help his team reach the quarter-finals of the Champions League.